Nesting statistics in the $O(n)$ loop model on random maps of arbitrary topologies: Analytic properties of generating series

 \subsection{In the $O(n)$ loop model}

-In the context of the $O(n)$ model, we say that two sequence of real numbers $(g_{l})_{l \geq 3}$ and $(A_{l_1,l_2})_{l_1,l_2}$ are admissible if the corresponding sequence of renormalized face weights $(G_1,G_2,\ldots)$ computed by \eqref{eq:fixp} is admissible.
-For admissible face weights, we can define:
+In the context of the $O(n)$ model, we say that $u$ and the two sequences of real numbers $(g_{l})_{l \geq 3}$ and $(A_{l_1,l_2})_{l_1,l_2}$ are admissible if $u$ and the corresponding sequence of renormalized face weights $(G_1,G_2,\ldots)$ computed by \eqref{eq:fixp} are admissible.
+For admissible weights, we can define:

-In the remaining of the article, we always assume admissible face weights.
+In the remaining of the article, we always assume admissible weights.